RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

      ![Business Central Decision Table Columns Action Data Finish Model]({% image_path business-central-decision-table-append-row.png %}){:width="600px"}

-20. Click on the _Description_ cell of the new row and type "_Standard costumer low risk_".
+20. Click on the _Description_ cell of the new row and type "_Standard customer low risk_".
 Use the following values for the other columns:

-     - Description:`Standard costumer low risk`{{copy}}
+     - Description:`Standard customer low risk`{{copy}}
      - Status:`Standard`{{copy}}
      - Minimum Amount:`0`{{copy}}
      - Max Amount:`100`{{copy}}